-

 ---|---|

 Australian Finance Group Limited, together with its subsidiaries, engages in the mortgage broking business in Australia.
-The company operates through Central, Distribution, and Manufacturing segments.
-It is involved in the mortgage origination and management of home and commercial loans, and consumer asset finance; and distribution of own branded home loan products.
-In addition, the company provides Suite360, commercial and business broking, analytics, business data, and smart marketing platforms.
-The company was formerly known as Australian Finance Group Pty Ltd. Australian Finance Group Limited was incorporated in 1994 and is headquartered in West Perth, Australia.
+It operates in Distribution and Manufacturing segments.
+The company is involved in the mortgage origination of home loans, commercial loans, and consumer asset finance, as well as distribution of own branded home loan products through its residential mortgage-backed securities program and white label arrangements.
+Its products include Suite360 Platform, BrokerEngine Plus Software, and SMART marketing platform, as well as analytics and business data.
+The company was incorporated in 1994 and is headquartered in West Perth, Australia.

 Learn MoreHere's how to backtest a trading strategy or backtest a portfolio for AFG.AU using our backtest tool.
 PyInvesting provides the backtesting software for you to backtest your investment strategy.
 Our backtest software is written using Python code and allows you to backtest stock, backtest etf, backtest options, backtest crypto and backtest forex online.
 Our backtesting Python framework is highly robust and gives you a realistic simulation of how your strategy would have performed in the past using backtest data.